 Here are a few other ways you could mark Valentine’s Day a little differently this year…

 If you are happy to live without them, job done.
 If you’re not, consider hand making a card.
 Not feeling crafty?
-Then aim to buy a card that’s printed on FSC (sustainable) paper, glitter free and not wrapped in plastic.
+The aim is to buy a card that’s printed on recycled or FSC (sustainable) paper, free of glitter and attachments and not wrapped in plastic.
 Even better if it’s from an independent retailer.
 The likes of 1treecards.com are also a nice option.
 Every card sold comes with a packet of wildflowers and sees a tree planted.
-Cards actually made from plantable seed paper are also a great option; we really like Hannah Marchant’s offering.
+Cards actually made from plantable seed paper are also a great option; we really like hannahmarchant.co.uk.

-At this time of year, Roses and other popular flowers are generally flown in from the southern hemisphere.
-They’re then delivered to your door in a refrigerated can.
-And, unless you’re very lucky, this time next week they’ll be on their last legs.
+At this time of year, Roses and other popular flowers are typically flown in from the southern hemisphere.
+They’re then delivered to your door in a refrigerated van.
+And, unless you’re very lucky, this time next week they’ll be on their last legs having gone through several pints of water.
 Consider if you can live without flowers this Valentine’s Day, or why not opt for a long lasting house plant (ideally grown in the UK) or something for the garden instead.

 The cacao used to make chocolate will typically have come from South America or Africa and may not be Fairtrade or sustainably and ethically produced.
 The majority of chocolates will also contain Palm Oil and of course they are often heavily packaged.
 Decide if you can skip the chocolates this year, or at least hold tight until Easter.
-If you can’t consider eco-conscious options like Divine Chocolate or Tony’s Chocolonely.
+If you can’t, consider eco-conscious options like Divine Chocolate, Tony’s Chocolonely, Beyond Good and Traidcraft.

 Gift an experience *

 Don’t splash out on generic or novelty Valentine’s Day gifts.
-Instead, plan a day out or a short UK break (revisit somewhere special or explore somewhere you’ve always wanted to go), go out for lunch, afternoon tea or dinner, see a show or head to the cinema, do something sporty, book a surprise experience (the possibilities are endless these days), offer to do something nice for your other half or chores around the house, have some photos professionally taken, get creative and write a poem or song, paint or make something.
-You get the idea.
+Instead, plan a day out or a short UK break (revisit somewhere special or explore somewhere you’ve always wanted to go), go out for lunch, afternoon tea or dinner, see a show or head to the cinema, do something sporty, book a surprise experience (the possibilities are endless these days), offer to do something nice for your other half like cooking a meal or chores around the house, have some photos professionally taken, get creative and write a poem or song, paint or make something.
+You get the idea!

 Whatever you do, don’t forget who and what really matter this Valentine’s Day.
 And remember to show our planet a little love if you can.

 * Of course, patience may be needed here.
-Please keep in mind any Government guidelines and restrictions.
+Please keep in mind any Government’s latest guidance.

 You can find us on Facebook by searching for Plastic Free Home or at http://www.facebook.com/plasticfreehomeuk.